 Welcome to my travel guide to exploring Iceland in 10 days!
-There’s a lot to share on this topic and I couldn’t possibly fit it all into a single post, but you can consider this Iceland travel itinerary to be a solid basis from which to start crafting your own road trip around Iceland’s Ring Road.
+There’s a lot to share on this topic and I couldn’t possibly fit it all into a single post, but you can consider this Iceland itinerary to be a solid basis from which to start crafting your own road trip around Iceland’s Ring Road.
 In the future I will cover things like what foods to try in Iceland, an Iceland packing list, and specific tips for traveling Iceland in Winter!

 Until then, feel free to leave any questions you have in the comments and I will do my best to answer them.

 To say that Iceland exceded my expectations would be an understatement.
-It pretty much got to the point where I was exhausted from looking at all the gorgeous and divrese landscapes as we drove the Ring Road, a highway that forms a complete loop around the country.
+It pretty much got to the point where I was exhausted from looking at all the gorgeous and diverse landscapes as we drove the Ring Road, a highway that forms a complete loop around the country.
 You will not be disappointed when you visit this country, but it’s also important to be mindful that tourism has exploded in Iceland and its roads and infrastructure are not necessarily intended for the volume of visitors it receives every year.
 For this reason, we all have to do our part to travel as sustainably as possible and treat these precious natural sights with respect 😄

 Let’s get started!